tsackton/taelgar/People/Other Nonhumans/Grash.md

 - {type: away, start: 1748-12-05, end: 1748-12-14, location: Xurkhaz}
 - {type: away, start: 1748-12-14, end: 9999, location: Uzgukhar}
 ---
-%% Tim: Not sure if you want to flip the status to needswork or accept this page is good enough.
-I didn't set the active year but if you happen to have a canonical year grash appeared of course you could set it %%
 # Grash
 >[!info]+ Biographical Info
 > A skeletal [[Undead|undead]], he/him